Secret police: Hong Kong

 In British Hong Kong, the Special Branch was established in 1934 originally as an anti-communist squad under MI5 with assistance from MI6.
 The branch later joined the Crime Department of the Royal Hong Kong Police Force in 1946 and focused on preventing pro-KMT rightists and pro-CCP leftists from infiltrating the colony.

 The National Security Department in the current HKSAR is a secret police agency created after the enactment of the Hong Kong National Security Law.
 The NSD has accused and arrested dissenting voices in Hong Kong for "endangering" the national security, including pro-democracy politicians, protestors, and journalists.
 Some websites were also reportedly banned by the department, including Hong Kong Watch.

 Iraq

 In the Middle East, located in Baghdad.
-Shurta was one of the most both powerful intelligence and secret police organizations of the Abbasid era which was led by the Abbasids in the 8th and 9th centuries during the Golden Age of Islam.
+Shurta was one of the most powerful intelligence and secret police organizations of the Abbasid era which was led by the Abbasids in the 8th and 9th centuries during the Golden Age of Islam.